AY2526S2-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the add command with the contact's details (name, email, and optional fields such as position, major, available hours, and group)
+1. User enters the add command with the contact's details (required fields: name, phone, email, and address, and optional fields such as position, major, available hours, and group)
 2. AddressBook validates the input
 3. AddressBook adds the contact and displays a success message